Services Pricing Approach ☎ (206) 460-1178

 Most CPAs don't take this route.

-What follows is a longer version of that story, for the prospective clients who—reasonably—want to know who they're considering working with before they pick up the phone.
+What follows is a fuller version of her story — for prospective clients who, very reasonably, want to know the person before they pick up the phone.

 Roots